Rent to Own - FAQs

 How often can I increase my share in the house?

-You may purchase more shares in your home anytime after the first anniversary of your purchase date.
+You may purchase more shares-a minimum of 5% each time-in your home any time after the first anniversary of your purchase date.
 Once you own 85% of your home, you must buy New Zealand Housing Foundation's remaining 15% in one transaction.

 Is there a time frame for me to achieve full ownership of the house?

 The Housing Foundation expects you to fully own your home after 15 years.
 If you do not own it outright by then, the Housing Foundation will charge you interest on the share of the house that you do not own.

 How do I apply for the Shared Ownership Programme?

 Check out our Step by Step Guide for our basic criteria.
 Then follow the link to our Online Registration Form.

-Also, click to check out our Affordable Rental programme.
+Also, click to check out our Rent to Own programme.

 Step by Step Guide

-Thank you for your interest in our housing developments and what we do.
-Below is a Step-by-Step Guide that takes you through our application process and obligations.
+Thank you for your interest in our Housing Developments and what we do.

 Read about our Housing Programmes and find out if what we offer is a suitable match to your particular situation.